frankwang95/frankwang95.github.io/_posts/2018-02-17-polynomial-roots-are-beautiful.md

 This image is a density map of all the complex polynomial roots of four billion polynomials with coefficients in $$\{0, 1, -1\}$$.
 Roots which appear with multiplicity greater than one are plotted only once.
 It is super high resolution so explore it at your leisure.

-The roots are generated using a small python script which was run on a Ryzen 1700 machine for four days.
-Source code can be found on [github](https://github.com/frankwang95/polynomials).
+The roots are generated using a small Python script which was run on a Ryzen 1700 machine for four days.
+Source code can be found on [GitHub](https://github.com/frankwang95/polynomials).